Baby Nursery Inspiration and Ideas

 “While there may be a temptation (if you know the gender of your baby) to go with the pinks for a girl and blues for a boy, selecting white, creams and very pale hues are also a great palette to keep the room feeling airy and light,” she said.

-“With a neutral foundation, you may like to add some gentle tones such as light greys or lattes, keeping that relaxed and softer feel to the room.
-You might also like to add earthy colours such as mustard or burnt orange to create a real cosy feel within the space.
+“With a neutral foundation, you may like to add some gentle tones such as light greys or lattes, keeping a relaxed and softer feel to the baby's room.
+You might also like to add earthy colours such as mustard or burnt orange to create a real cosy feel within the space which are especially great for a contemporary nursery.
 I highly recommend bold colours to be allocated to the playroom in another area of the house!”

-“Natural light sifting through the room is such an inviting experience to the senses – for both parents and baby.”
+“Natural light sifting through the room is such an inviting experience to the senses – for both parents and baby,” Vicki said.

 Playing with texture

-Soft and natural fibres should be at the forefront in a nursery so mum and baby feel cuddly and comfortable in this space.
+Soft and natural fibres should be at the forefront of a nursery so parents and babies feel cuddly and comfortable in this space.

-“Textured wallpaper which might also be a lovely touch in neutral or earthy tones but might need to be updated as baby gets older!
-Consider instead adding some wall art that exudes a sense of calmness and composure.”
+“Textured wallpaper can also be a lovely touch in neutral or earthy tones, but keep in mind it might need to be updated as the baby gets older!
+Instead, consider adding some wall art that exudes a sense of calmness and composure.”
 Vicki adds.

 Fit it out with furniture